Aquaman (film): Plot

 Nereus' daughter Mera, betrothed to Orm, refuses to aid them and requests Arthur's help.
-Although refusing at first, Arthur accompanies her back to Atlantis after Orm sends a tidal wave that nearly kills his father.
-There, Vulko urges him to find the Trident of Atlan, a magic artifact of Atlantis' first ruler, to reclaim his rightful place as king.
-They are ambushed by Orm's men, and Arthur is captured.
+Arthur accompanies her to Atlantis after Orm's tsunami nearly kills his father.
+Vulko urges him to find the Trident of Atlan, a powerful artifact of Atlantis' first ruler, to reclaim his rightful place as king.
+Mera and Arthur are ambushed by Orm's men, and he is captured.
 Orm blames him for Atlanna's death and nearly kills him in a duel before Mera rescues him.
-Arthur and Mera journey to the fallen Kingdom of the Deserters hidden under the Sahara desert, where the trident was forged, and unlock a holographic message that leads them to Sicily, Italy, where they retrieve the trident's coordinates.
+She and Arthur journey to the fallen Kingdom of the Deserters hidden under the Sahara, where the Trident was forged, and unlock a holographic message that leads them to Sicily, where they retrieve the trident's coordinates.
+Meanwhile, Orm imprisons Vulko, and coerces the Kingdom of the Fishermen to pledge their allegiance to him by killing their king.

-Orm gives David a prototype Atlantean battle suit to kill Arthur, imprisons Vulko, and coerces the Kingdom of the Fishermen to pledge their allegiance to him by killing their king and forcing the queen and princess to accept.
-It is also revealed that Orm hired David and his father to hijack the Russian submarine (which is the same one that attacked Atlantis earlier) to win Nereus's support.
-An armored David rechristens himself as Black Manta and injures Arthur, but Arthur manages to defeat David.
-At their destination, Arthur and Mera fend off amphibious monsters of the Trench, and a wormhole transports them to an uncharted sea at the center of the Earth.
-They are reunited with Atlanna, who was sacrificed to the Trench for Arthur's illegitimate birth 20 years ago, but had survived and escaped to the uncharted sea, alive and well.

-Arthur faces the Karathen, a mythical leviathan and keeper of the trident, and voices his determination to protect both Atlantis and the surface, reclaiming the trident, which grants him control over the seven seas.
-Orm leads his army against the Kingdom of the Brine to declare himself Ocean Master, while Arthur, with Mera, Karathen, and the Trench, lead an army of marine creatures against him.
+Rechristening himself as "Black Manta", David battles Arthur, but is defeated.
+Arthur and Mera fend off amphibious monsters of the Trench, and a wormhole transports them to an uncharted sea at the center of the Earth.
+They are reunited with Atlanna, who survived and escaped into the uncharted sea but could not find her way back.
+Arthur faces the Karathen, a mythical sea monster and guardian of the Trident; it allows him to claim the Trident, which grants him control over the seven seas.
+Orm leads his army against the Kingdom of the Brine to declare himself Ocean Master, while in turn, Arthur leads an army of marine creatures against him.
 Orm's followers embrace Arthur as the true king upon learning that he wields Atlan's trident.
-Arthur defeats Orm but spares his life, and Orm accepts his imprisonment after discovering that Arthur rescued their mother.
-Atlanna reunites with Thomas as promised, while Arthur ascends to the throne.
+Arthur spares Orm's life after beating him in a duel, and Orm accepts his imprisonment after discovering that Arthur rescued their mother.
+Atlanna reunites with Thomas, while Arthur ascends to the throne.

-In a mid-credits scene, David is rescued by Dr. Stephen Shin, a marine scientist and conspiracy theorist obsessed with Atlantis, and agrees to lead Shin there in exchange for help in his revenge on Arthur.
+In a mid-credits scene, Manta is saved by Dr. Stephen Shin, a marine scientist and conspiracy theorist obsessed with Atlantis, and agrees to lead Shin there in exchange for help in his revenge on Arthur.